Board Bills, Resolutions, and Ordinances

-How a Bill Becomes an Ordinance
+How a Bill becomes an Ordinance and is adopted into the City Revised Code.

 City Code and Revised Code

 Ordinances which are compiled in the Code are organized according to topic (i.e. Personnel, Administration, Health and Hospitals, etc).
 Ordinances related to neighborhood redevelopment projects, traffic regulations and street closings do not appear in the Code.

 Although ordinances are adopted throughout the year, the Code is only updated twice a year.
 The Revised Code of the City of St. Louis is a compilation of ordinances which are generally enforceable throughout the city.
 Recent amendments to the code can only be determined by a search of the ordinances adopted during the six months prior to your search.

 4 comments from people like you have helped us improve this page.
 Keep the feedback coming!